Control-oriented Clustering of Visual Latent Representation: Neural Collapse in Continuous Vision-based Control

+\rv{We now consider continuous vision-based control tasks, where an obvious set of class labels does not exist anymore.
+We focus on two tasks: Planar Pushing and Block Stacking.}

 Planar pushing~\citep{lynch1996stable,yu2016more} is a longstanding problem in robotics, and consists of controlling a \emph{pusher} to push a given \emph{object} to follow certain trajectories or to a target position.
 This problem is fundamental because manipulating objects is crucial to deploy robots in the physical world~\citep{bicchi2000robotic}.
 Despite how effortlessly humans perform this task, planar pushing represents one of the most challenging problems for classical model-based control (e.g., optimization-based control~\citep{wensing2023optimization}) due to the underlying hybrid dynamics and underactuation (i.e., the controller needs to plan where/when the pusher should make/break contact with the object and whether to slide along or stick to the surface of the object, leading to different ``modes'' in the dynamics~\citep{goyal1991planar,hogan2020feedback}).

-Planar pushing is made even harder when the controller is only allowed to use images to make decisions, which is the vision-based planar pushing setup we will focus on.
+\rv{Block stacking~\citep{mandlekar2023mimicgen, zhu2020robosuite} is a classical manipulation task, aiming to stack one block onto another target block.
+This involves lifting up a block, moving the block above the target, rotating the block to match the angle of the target, and putting the block down.

+For both tasks, we describe how to train a vision-based control policy from expert demonstrations.